 - Plenty of sunscreen.

 - Sunglasses to keep harmful rays away from your eyes – Goodr are going for an amazing price at the moment.
-Euro Optics and Sunwise are great options too.
+Sunwise are great options too.

 - Different coloured dry bags will keep your belongings more organised.
 You don’t need to be rummaging through every bag to find that last Clif Bar.
 I recommend Aquapac or Sea To Summit dry bags.